omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 }
 ```

-The logic is basically the same as the previous function, except in this function we define an expression and use `eval` to evaluate it either in the local or the calling scope.
+The logic is the same as the previous function, except in this function we define an expression and use `eval` to evaluate it either in the local or the calling scope.
 We need to create the expression using the `expression` function; if we did not, the expression would be evaluated (in the local scope) before `eval` gets to it.
 As the function is defined, we can explicitly choose which environment to use when we evaluate the expression.

 ```{r}
 f <- nested(2)